 I woke up feeling slightly better and hopeful that I would improve quickly.
 Gabi took us all into Rotorua town after breakfast, to the Ohinemutu Marae, which is a very beautiful intricately carved red and cream coloured wooden structure that is a meeting place and focal point for the Maori community.
-Women are not, however, allowed to speak in these buildings.
+Women are not, however, allowed to speak in these patriarchal meetings.
 We also saw the Rotorua Museum (in Bath House in Government Gardens) that had been damaged by the Kaikoura earthquake in November 2016 and is therefore currently indefinitely closed to the public.
 Cracks had appeared in the older part of the building, built in 1908.
 On the coastline, this same earthquake had lifted parts of the seabed upward by two metres, leaving seaweed-covered rocks and marine animals exposed above tide-level.
 Hard to imagine.
 We often think of land erosion and losing land rather than gaining it.
 We enjoyed the beautiful gardens in Rotorua though; and gasped at yet more tiny steam vents rising out of the road beneath us surrounded by yellow sulphur and giving off heat!

 We eventually left Rotorua and Gabi drove us on to Waimangu Volcanic Valley, ‘a fascinating geothermal park of bubbling mud pools, hissing geysers and steaming lakes created in 1886 following the volcanic eruption of Mount Tarawera’ (Explore ‘Walking in New Zealand’ Itinerary 2019).